What’s Happening in Alberta?

 • For young people under the age of 16, parental consent will be required for name and pronoun changes at school.

-• For 16- and 17-year-olds, the parents will be notified if they request a different name or pronoun to be used at school.
+• For 16- and 17-year-olds, the parents will be notified if the student requests a different name or pronoun to be used at school.

 Part of the role of public education is allowing young people to learn about the society in which they live in all its diversity.
 All young people must be allowed to see themselves and their families reflected at school, as well as to learn about families that are different from theirs.